10 of the Most Overrated Health Foods

 3. Protein Powder

 This one might ruffle some feathers, but it needs to be said.
-The health and fitness industry promotes protein powders like the be-all and end-all of the health community, but the reality is that very few people actually need them.
+The health and fitness industry promotes protein powders as the be-all and end-all of the health community, but the reality is that very few people actually need them.
 As someone who played competitive sports, and consumed protein powders for years, it was a big shift in mindset even for myself to consider that protein powder might actually be one of the most overrated health foods.
-But think about it, in the grand-scheme of whole foods, protein powder is one of the furthest things from whole food, and one of the most processed products out there.
-Most brands are loaded with fillers, binders and sweeteners, and their sources of protein are heavily refined and processed.
+But think about it, in the grand scheme of whole foods, protein powder is one of the furthest things from whole food, and one of the most processed products out there.
+Most brands are loaded with fillers, binders, and sweeteners, and their sources of protein are heavily refined and processed.
 In fact, depending on the type and source, protein powders can be very difficult to digest, absorb and assimilate, causing them to be difficult for many people to digest.
 There are certainly some versions that are better than others, however, they are few and far between.
-If you need to add protein to your diet, you might as well just eat protein-containing whole foods (meat, seafood, eggs, beans, lentils, nuts and seeds).
+If you need to add protein to your diet, you might as well just eat protein-containing whole foods (meat, seafood, eggs, beans, lentils, nuts, and seeds).
 Although specific people in specific situations might benefit from using a high-quality protein powder, the average person likely has no use for it.

 4. Nut Milk